hsoffar/Traffic_Sign_Classifier/writeup_template.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the Step 3: Test a Model on New Images, Top 5 Softmax Probabilities For Each Image Found on the Web subsection.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+The model was quite certain about the four images.
+It was also pretty certain about "no vehicles" traffic signal, but not totally.
+Below are top 5 softmax probabilities for "no vehicles" traffic sign.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|